TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

       return;
     }
     if (password.length < 8) {
-      setLocalError("Password must be at least 8 characters");
+      setLocalError("Password must be at least 8 chars");
       return;
     }
     setLocalError("");